Asteria5675/BetterDiscordThemes/null/README.md

 ## Final Notes
 please read this readme to fully understand the countless possibilities of altering this theme.

+Reason why I revived and rewrote null was because it one of the few really early basic dark mode theme that hardly changed the discord feel.
+However, the original got outdated quick and never got the spotlight for the unique concept of the theme.

 <a href="https://discord.gg/QRxZPvc" > Support Server </a> here.
 Note: I make these themes on my free time DO NOT demand simple changes done for you.
 Use this readme and read it as well understand it.